 Leslie and her colleagues at Chevy Chase Trust not only refer clients to The Community Foundation, they also host learning events for clients on topics like hunger and poverty and roll up their sleeves and volunteer in the community.
 They are not alone.
 The Community Foundation partners with many corporations, professional advisors and financial institutions throughout the region who have demonstrated a strong commitment to addressing the community’s greatest challenges.

 Leslie recognizes that giving through The Community Foundation makes it possible to maximize the tax benefits and impact of philanthropy.
-As 2018 comes to a close, Leslie offers these five tips for end-of-the-year giving:
+As the year comes to a close, Leslie offers these five tips for end-of-the-year giving:

 Always consider gifting appreciated securities rather than cash, to avoid the capital gain on the securities.